BattleDemon09/KiCad/README.md

 # KiCad
-Contains all KiCad files for the car
+KiCad Schematics and PCBs
+Please save all KiCad work here in a relevant folder